 - Ship Tease:

 - Between Spider-Man and Lois Lane.
 It's quickly stopped when Spider-Man asks Lois out on a date but she refuses because she is engaged.

 - Also done with Jubilee and Robin (see below).

 - Strangled by the Red String: Jubilee gets smitten by Robin right from the moment he materializes himself in her bedroom.
 Then again, they're both teens and Jubilee thinks he's cute.

 - They Wasted a Perfectly Good Plot: A chief complaint was that the fights themselves were often short and unimpressive:

 - Kyle Rayner and Silver Surfer basically just charging at each other and colliding.

 - Superman and The Hulk just pound on each other for two pages, with Superman using one power once, as if to acknowledge he's more than just a Flying Brick.

 - Lobo and Wolverine fight behind a bar for one page.

-- Meanwhile, actual interesting matchups were one panel (Darkseid vs. Thanos, Nightwing vs. Gambit, Punisher vs. Deathstroke) and partnerships were similarly overlooked (like Hawkman and Angel flying together, or Supergirl and She-Hulk fighting crime).
+- Meanwhile, actual interesting matchups were one panel (Darkseid vs. Thanos, Nightwing vs. Gambit, Punisher vs. Deathstroke) and partnerships were similarly overlooked (like Hawkman and Angel flying together, Doctor Strange and Starman in a mystical adventure, or Supergirl and She-Hulk fighting crime).